 - Dry Yeast (like the ones sold at arishtam) They have an 18-24 month shelf life.

 - Commercial Liquid Yeast: which has a shelf life of 1 week.
 If you are buying imported yeast, it might be difficult

 - Self-propagated cultures: You could take some yeast sediment (trub) from your previous batch, wash the yeast, and maintain the culture.
-As long as you are able to keep it in the refrigerator and feed it every 3rd day, you can keep it for years.
+As long as you can keep it in the refrigerator and feed it every 3rd day, you can keep it for years.

-- Slants: Seasoned pro home brewers are able to maintain their own slant bank in agar medium for 3 years by freezing them.
-Too.
+- Slants: Seasoned pro home brewers can maintain their slant bank in agar medium for 3 years by freezing them.
 Home oven-dried yeast is usually able to survive 1 month of storage.

-- Maintain temperature between 20 to 25 degree Celsius
+- Maintain the temperature between 20 to 25 degree Celsius

 - Always hydrate the yeast for 15 minutes at room temperature water (less than 30 degree Celsius temperature) so that it hits your wine running.

 Typically bottled home brew beer has a shelf life of 6 months.
 However, most home-brew beer is consumed within a week to a month of bottling or kegging.
 However, some people regularly store homebrew beer for up to 6 months successfully.
 Beyond this, the beer is still safe for consumption, just that it will not taste fresh.
 However, a couple of factors need to be taken into account to determine the shelf life.

 - Storage temperature: Beer is like wine, higher the temperature the faster is the degradation in flavors.